rrvillareal23/rrvillareal23/README.md

 👨‍🎓 Education

 I graduated Cum Laude from the University of Arizona with a Bachelor's Degree in Applied Computing, specializing in Artificial Intelligence.
+My academic journey equipped me with sharp analytical and technical skills, providing a solid foundation for innovative problem-solving in the tech space.

+👨‍🎓 Education

+I graduated Cum Laude from the University of Arizona with a Bachelor's Degree in Applied Computing, specializing in Artificial Intelligence.
 My academic journey sharpened my analytical and technical skills, laying a strong foundation for innovative problem-solving in the tech space.

 👨‍💻 About Me